syllogy/continuous-delivery/README.md

 1. Click on create role
 1. Click on allow
 1. Click on next step
-1. And finally click on Create pipeline
+1. Click on Create pipeline

-Immediately we should see your pipeline running.
+1. Update Service Role created via wizard by attaching AmazonEC2ContainerRegistryPowerUser to the role Immediately we should see your pipeline running.